 Dr Bradley Elliott (Communications Lead)

-Brad is a Senior Lecturer in Human Physiology and Ageing Biology Group at the University of Westminster.
+Brad is a Reader in Ageing Physiology and co-lead of the Ageing Biology Group at the University of Westminster.
 His research interests focus on understanding losses in human muscle and metabolic function with ageing, with particular focus on the endocrine signatures of biological ageing.

 Elizabeth Mills OBE